A universal variational framework for parabolic equations and systems: Second order problems with lateral boundary conditions

 \paragraph{\itshape Modification of the embedding in Lemma~\ref{lem:H-theta} }

 Here, we have to show that with $\theta=1-\frac 2 r$ we have the continuous inclusion

 where

 In the definition of this space, $S^{1-\theta}$ is extended dy duality to a map from $\L^2$ into the dual of $V$ with respect to the $\L^2_x$ duality.
 This uses that $V$ is the domain of $S$ and that $0 \leq 1-\theta\leq1$.
 Hence, we are working with a subspace of $ \cD'(\R; V')$.
 The embedding itself is a repetition of the proof of Lemma~\ref{lem:H-theta} except that now we take $G = \cS(\R; V)$ as dense subset.
+This is where we use assumption $\mathbf{(V)}$.

 \paragraph{\itshape Modification of the stronger regularity statement in Lemma~ \ref{lem:maxreg}}

 We need a new dense subspace $G_0$, which we can take as $G_0 \coloneqq \cS_{00}(\R; \dom(\Delta_V^2))$ here.